-- A server which is not registered in the Implementation Repository, which creates and publishes IORs (for instance, using the Naming Service), and which calls the methods ORB.connect() and ORB.disconnect() instead of impl is ready() on the ORB object. - A client which retrieves the IORs published by the server without calling the Orbix Java bind() method.
+- A server which is not registered in the Implementation Repository, which creates and publishes IORs (for instance, using the Naming Service), and which calls the methods ORB.connect() and ORB.disconnect() instead of impl_is_ready() on the ORB object. - A client which retrieves the IORs published by the server without calling the Orbix Java bind() method.

-Refer to Chapter 13, "Registration and Activation of Servers" on page 257 for details on how Orbix Java servers can be run in a distributed system and their requirements in this context.
+Refer to "Registration and Activation of Servers" for details on how Orbix Java servers can be run in a distributed system and their requirements in this context.